-June 1948: $1^{st}$ Lt.
+June 1948: 1^{st} Lt.
 Samuel W. Watts Jr. succeeded Capt.
-Joseph D. Elsberry as commander of the $100^{th}$ Fighter Squadron. ( $100^{th}$ Fighter Squadron lineage and honors history).
+Joseph D. Elsberry as commander of the 100^{th} Fighter Squadron.
+(100^{th} Fighter Squadron lineage and honors history).

 14 July 1948: Capt.
-Joseph D. Elsberry resumed command of the $100^{th}$ Fighter Squadron, a position he had held in May. ( $100^{th}$ Fighter Squadron lineage and honors history).
+Joseph D. Elsberry resumed command of the 100^{th} Fighter Squadron, a position he had held in May.
+(100^{th} Fighter Squadron lineage and honors history).

-26 July 1948: President Harry S. Truman signed Executive Order 9981, which mandated the racial integration of all the military services.
-The order stated "It is herby declared to be the policy of the President that there shall be equality of treatment and opportunity for all persons in the Armed Services without regard to race..."
+26 July 1948: President Harry S. Truman signed two executive orders, 9980 and 9981.
+The first set up a Fair Employment Board for federal civil service.
+The second, Executive Order 9981, mandated the racial integration of all the military services.
+The order stated "It is hereby declared to be the policy of the President that there shall be equality of treatment and opportunity for all persons in the Armed Services without regard to race..."
 The same order called for the creation within the national Military Establishment of "an advisory committee to be known as the President's Committee on Equality of Treatment and Opportunity in the Armed Services..." which he authorized to examine the "rules, procedures, and practices of the Armed Services...to determine in what respect such rules, procedures, and practices may be altered or improved with a view to carrying out the policy of this order."
-While the order did not specifically mention the words "integration" or "desegregation," that is what resulted.
+While the order did not specifically mention the words "integration" or "desegregation," that is what eventually resulted.
 Stuart Symington, the Secretary of the Air Force who had already announced his support of the racial integration of the Air Force, had helped President Truman draft Executive Order 9981.
 USAF Chief of Staff General Carl A. Spaatz had already announced in April that the Air Force would integrate, and that was accomplished in May 1949.
-(Alan L. Gropman, The Air Force Integrates, 1945-1964 [Washington, DC: Office of Air Force History, 1985], pp. 89 and 109)
+(Alan L. Gropman, The Air Force Integrates, 1945-1964 [Washington, DC: Office of Air Force History, 1985], pp. 89 and 109) Black pilots were already training at integrated bases such as Williams Field in Arizona.